-16.4.4 Transmission Initiation Latency
+16.5.4 Transmission Initiation Latency

 When the SPI is configured as a master (SPMSTR = 1), writing to the SPDR starts a transmission.
 CPHA has no effect on the delay to the start of the transmission, but it does affect the initial state of the SPSCK signal.
 When CPHA = 0, the SPSCK signal remains inactive for the first half of the first SPSCK cycle.
 When CPHA = 1, the first SPSCK cycle begins with an edge on the SPSCK line from its inactive to its active level.
 The SPI clock rate (selected by SPR1:SPR0) affects the delay from the write to SPDR and the start of the SPI transmission.
 (See Figure 16-8.)
 The internal SPI clock in the master is a free-running derivative of the internal MCU clock.
 To conserve power, it is enabled only when both the SPE and SPMSTR bits are set.
+SPSCK edges occur halfway through the low time of the internal MCU clock.
 Since the SPI clock is free-running, it is uncertain where the write to the SPDR occurs relative to the slower SPSCK.
 This uncertainty causes the variation in the initiation delay shown in Figure 16-8.
 This delay is no longer than a single SPI bit time.
 That is, the maximum delay is two MCU bus cycles for DIV2, eight MCU bus cycles for DIV8, 32 MCU bus cycles for DIV32, and 128 MCU bus cycles for DIV128.